EFTEC/ValidationOne/README.md

 ## Version list

+* 2022-02-04 2.2
+  * [new] support to PHP 8.1.
+PHP 8.1 is quite tricky, it deprecated a lot of arguments for several functions.
 * 2022-01-29 2.1
   * [new] method throwOnError()
 * 2022-01-29 2.0.2
   * fixed a problem when the condition is "gte".
 * 2022-01-15 2.0.1